 The origins and reasons for the 1918 pandemic are contested in Academia and in medical circles.
 In those years the severity and the numbers related to the outbreak was hidden from the public for military and political reasons.
-Today the disagreement on the origins is part of a trade war and political war.
+Today the disagreement on the origins and treatment is part of a trade war and political war between opposing scientists.
 A definitive cure was not found for the 1918 pandemic and for the 2019 outbreak as of yet.
 This makes sanitation, prevention and social distancing critical in early stages for all pandemics.

 Being better informed is one way of avoiding panic.
 The mortality ratio is far below as compared with other dangerous known pathogens.
 Today as opposed to the past, government , pharmas and medical community are better equipped with research facilities and communication online take care of prevention and healing.